nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       A rapid restart of the forensicVM without fully shutting it down.
 This is especially useful in scenarios requiring quick troubleshooting, testing, or managing different VM states.

    Immutable Record
-      A non-alterable and chronological documentation, especially in the form of a video, that captures every action and finding during an investigation.
+      Non-alterable and chronological documentation, especially in the form of a video, captures every action and finding during an investigation.

    Import
       The act of bringing data into a software platform (like Autopsy) from an external source.